 Personally, I can live without bread and pasta.
 What I can’t live without is good health, vigor and energy.
 Learn to cook gluten free and all the breads and pastas become yours again!

 Celebrate the abundance of gluten-free living and the rewards will be plentiful.

-You might want to get my booklet (it’s FREE) on Setting Up Your Gluten Free Kitchen – it’s on the top, right side of this page.
+You might want to get my booklet (it’s FREE) on Setting Up Your Gluten Free Kitchen.

 Getting Started – The Right Mind Set

 New to a gluten free diet?
 Trust me, I know how you may be feeling at this moment; confused, overwhelmed, and reeling from the enormity of lifestyle change you are about to undertake… Read More